 In preparation for becoming a CRNA, I have taken on multiple leadership roles, such as implementing music therapy, creating a nurse support group with the unit's Assistant Nurse Manager and the hospital's Chief Nursing Officer, and serving as a Clinical Resource Nurse.
 Fresh out of nursing school, I was immediately offered a position in the Intensive Care Unit at Baptist Hospital, an ANCC-accredited hospital with one of the top ICUs in Florida.
 During my employment at Baptist Hospital, I attained my CCRN certification and established additional specialization as a Neuro ICU nurse.

 The influx of COVID-19 patients into our ICU was overwhelming, especially during the first wave when it was all new and we were scrambling to breathe.
-The rapid hiring of 400 travel nurses provided me with special privileges of orientation and training and the opportunity to exercise my leadership skills in a stressful environment where my cross-cultural competency was greatly enhanced by the intensity of interactions with patients and their families.
+The rapid hiring of four hundred travel nurses provided me with the special privileges of orientation and training and the opportunity to exercise my leadership skills in a stressful environment where my cross-cultural competency was enhanced by the intensity of interactions with patients and their families.